AviatrixSystems/Docs/HowTos/Ingress_Protection_Transit_FireNet_Fortigate.rst

 		.. important::

-			FQDN is the DNS name of the 'internal' AWS Application Load balancer not 'internet-facing' AWS ALB.
+			FQDN is the DNS name of the 'internal' AWS Application Load Balancer not 'internet-facing' AWS ALB.

 		.. note::

-			DNS name of the AWS Application Load balancer can be found on the page "EC2 -> Load Balancing -> Load Balancers -> selecting the Load balancer -> Description -> DNS name"
+			DNS name of the AWS Application Load Balancer can be found on the page "EC2 -> Load Balancing -> Load Balancers -> selecting the Load balancer -> Description -> DNS name"

 Step 3.
 Apply Destination NAT (DNAT) and configure Source NAT (SNAT) on firewall's LAN interface in Firewall Policy to allow Ingress traffic